-- Rent - Mortgage principal and interest - Taxes (including special assessments) and insurance for principal place of residence.
-This includes renters insurance. - Any required maintenance fee if the community spouse lives in a condominium or cooperative. - The standard utility allowance established under FoodShare:
+- i.
+Rent - ii.
+Mortgage principal and interest - iii.
+Taxes (including special assessments) and insurance for principal place of residence.
+This includes renters insurance. - iv.
+Any required maintenance fee if the community spouse lives in a condominium or cooperative. - v.
+The standard utility allowance established under FoodShare:

-If the community spouse pays: Add:

-Heating Standard Utility Allowance

-Utilities only Limited Utility Allowance

-Telephone only Phone Utility Allowance

-If the community spayse lives in a condominium or cooperative

-If the community spouse lives in a condominium or cooperative where the maintenance fee includes utility expenses, reduce the standard utility allowance by the amount of utility expenses included in the maintenance fee.
+If the community spouse pays: Add: Heat and utilities Heating Standard Utility Allowance Utilities only Limited Utility Allowance Telephone only Phone Utility Allowance If the community spouse lives in a condominium or cooperative where the maintenance fee includes utility expenses, reduce the standard utility allowance by the amount of utility expenses included in the maintenance fee.
+See the FoodShare Wisconsin Handbook Section 8.1.3 Deductions for the current standard utility allowance amounts.